 Often a CN comprises both PISNs employing QSIG and IP networks employing SIP.
-A call can originate at a user connected to a PISN and terminate at a user connected to an IP network or vice versa.
+A call or call independent signalling can originate at a user connected to a PISN and terminate at a user connected to an IP network or vice versa.
 In either case, a gateway provides interworking between QSIG and SIP at the boundary between the PISN and the IP network.
 Basic call interworking at a gateway is specified in [3].
-Another case is where a call originates at a user connected to a PISN, traverses an IP network using SIP, and terminates at a user connected to another (or another part of the same) PISN.
+Another case is where a call or call independent signalling originates at a user connected to a PISN, traverses an IP network using SIP, and terminates at a user connected to another part of the same) PISN.
 This document addresses this last case in a way that preserves all QSIG capabilities across the IP network.
 It achieves this by tunnelling QSIG messages within SIP requests and responses in the context of a SIP dialog.